mantrobuslawal/bfmicroservices/docs/data/mysql-standards.md

 notification recipient details
 ```

-Sensitive columns should be identified in data classification documents.
+Catalogue product attributes are generally not sensitive, but supplier-only information, margin data, cost prices, and unpublished product metadata should not be exposed through customer-facing APIs or search projections.

 ---

-## 30. Testing Standards
+## 29. Testing Standards

 Database tests should cover: